 Favorite Things in Venice (and Italy) In Italy: the perfect cappuccino can be found almost everywhere, that is before lunch.
 After lunch, no Italian orders cappuccino, rather they move on to the espresso, or macchiato or even a café correcto (corrected with a certain amount of liquor).
-Cappuccino, the plural of which is cappuccini, seems to be very difficult to make in the US.
-But So these are my observations between ordering coffee drinks in the US and Italy.
+Cappuccino, the plural of which is Cappuccini, seems to be very difficult to make elsewhere.
+You’d have to look on sites like The Darkest Roast for recommendations, and even then you may be out of luck for your area.
+It is a specialist drink to many after all, and not all blogs can go across the country to help.
+My friends suggest I should join this coffee club and make my own coffee at home, instead of complaining about coffee chains all the time.
+It might not be a bad idea… Anyway, these are my observations between ordering coffee drinks in coffee chains and Italy.

 5) In Italy no one asks me what flavor I want in the coffee.
 Each bar works with a specific coffee roasting company.
 They use one bean, one roast.
 If I do not prefer that brand, I simply do not go to the bar.
 No one feels the necessity to add caramel, peppermint, pumpkin or any other flavors.

 6) In Italy no one ever told me how hard it is to make a cappuccino.
 But I have searched in google and indeed, the discussion of how difficult it is to make a cappuccino appears quite often.
 (So in my next career, I am going to teach this difficult skill.)
 Do not believe anything online on the exact components in a cappuccino, rather get it from the horse’s mouth.
 Illy, one of the foremost coffee companies in Italy says: